showers Vermont State Parks - D.A.R.

 Facilities/ Amenities

 There are 71 sites (including 24 lean-to's) located in an open, grassy area and under a mature stand of hickory trees.
-There are flush toilets, coin-operated hot showers, and a dishwashing station in the bathroom.
+There are flush toilets, token-operated hot showers, and a dishwashing station in the bathroom.
 A dump station provided.
 There is a small picnic area located on a bluff above the lake, as well as a nice stone pavilion for group gatherings.
 While the steep bluff makes swimming, boating and fishing tricky at the park, there are many nearby locations for these activities on Lake Champlain.

 The stone pavilion at D.A.R.